dagger/dagger/docs/learn/1003-get-started.md

 -rw-r--r--   ...
 465514 Sep 29 11:17 yarn.lock
 ```

-Now we need to initialize this directory as a Dagger _project_ (and relist directories):
+Now we need to initialize this directory as a Dagger _project_:

 ```bash
 dagger init